Woodbois

 -

-The company reports that it is committed to creating net zero CO² emissions from its combined activities and aims to achieve a balance between the greenhouse gases it produces and the amount it is able to sequester from the atmosphere by 2030.
+The company reports that it is committed to creating net zero CO2 emissions from its combined activities and aims to achieve a balance between the greenhouse gases it produces and the amount it can sequester from the atmosphere by 2035.
+However, the target does not include Scope 1 and Scope 2 emissions or a specified baseline.

 -